bigfix/developer.bigfix.com/site/reference/types/bes-computer-group.md

 # issuer of &lt;bes computer group&gt; : bes user

-Returns the &amp;lt;bes user&amp;gt; object corresponding to the bes computer group that issued the specified activation.
+Returns the &lt;bes user&lt; object corresponding to the bes computer group that issued the specified activation.

 # manual flag of &lt;bes computer group&gt; : boolean

-Returns the value of the &amp;#39;Manual&amp;#39; flag corresponding to the specified BES Computer Group.
+Returns the value of the &#39;Manual&#39; flag corresponding to the specified BES Computer Group.
 Groups can be manual, automatic or ad-hoc.

 # member of &lt;bes computer group&gt; : bes computer